 To the extent that we need to convert U.S. dollars into Renminbi for our operations, appreciation of Renminbi against the U.S. dollar would reduce the Renminbi amount we receive from the conversion.
 Conversely, if we decide to convert Renminbi into U.S. dollars for the purpose of making payments for dividends on our ordinary shares or ADSs, servicing our outstanding debts, or for other business purposes, appreciation of the U.S. dollar against the Renminbi would reduce the U.S. dollar amounts available to us.
+For U.S. dollars against Renminbi, there was appreciation of approximately 5.7%, appreciation of approximately 5.0% and appreciation of approximately 0.5% in 2018, 2019 and 2020, respectively.

-As of December 31, 2019, we had Renminbi-denominated cash and cash equivalents, accounts receivable, prepaid cost and deferred revenue of RMB84.0 million, RMB981.2 million, RMB182.4 million and RMB160.7 million, respectively.
-We estimate that a 10% depreciation of Renminbi against the U.S. dollar based on the foreign exchange rate on December 31, 2019 would result in a change of our holding U.S. dollar equivalents of US\$(1.1) million, US\$(12.5) million, US\$(2.3) million and US\$2.0 million for cash and cash equivalents, accounts receivable, prepaid cost and deferred revenue, respectively.
-In addition, we estimate that a 10% depreciation of Renminbi against the U.S. dollar based on the foreign exchange rate on December 31, 2019 would result in a decrease of US\$19.6 million and US\$15.9 million in our net revenues and cost of revenues in 2019.
+As of December 31, 2020, we had Renminbi-denominated cash and cash equivalents, accounts receivable, prepaid cost and deferred revenue of RMB105.8 million, RMB938.7 million, RMB212.4 million and RMB161.4 million, respectively.
+We estimate that a 10% depreciation of Renminbi against the U.S. dollar based on the foreign exchange rate on December 31, 2020 would result in a change of our holding U.S. dollar equivalents of US\$1.5 million, US\$13.0 million, US\$2.9 million and US\$2.2 million for cash and cash equivalents, accounts receivable, prepaid cost and deferred revenue, respectively.
+In addition, we estimate that a 10% depreciation of Renminbi against the U.S. dollar based on the foreign exchange rate on December 31, 2020 would result in a decrease of US\$22.7 million and US\$18.7 million in our net revenues and cost of revenues in 2020.